 Now you can incorporate this wonderful skin-loving oil into your daily skincare routine.
 Exclusively for Whole New Mom's readers, I have created a formula for a luxurious, nourishing face elixir that can be used by men and women alike – either alone or under a moisturizer.

 This blend is for adult skin and has a generous 7% nigella seed oil.
-If you have nut allergies, replace the sweet almond oil with either jojoba oil, thistle oil, or hempseed oil.
+If you have nut allergies, replace the organic sweet almond oil with either organic jojoba oil, organic thistle oil, or organic hemp seed oil.
 Be sure to use only cosmetic grade oils for your elixir.

 How To Apply Your Elixir